SkylineP/Prioritize-AI/README.txt

         Open a terminal in the project directory and run 'npm install' to install dependencies

     Usage
+        RUN SERVER:
+            Open a new terminal, run the command "node server.js"

+        RUN THE APPLICATION:
-        Run the command 'npm start' to start the app Open your browser and navigate to http://localhost:3000 to view the app or http://10.0.2.2:3000:3000 if using an Adnroid Emulator
+            Run the command 'expo start' to start the app using EXPO.
+            Open using your Android Emulator
             Login
             Enter a prompt using either a Text or Voice prompt

     Technologies Used
         React native